-Integrated Pest Management project
+Integrated Pest Management - simple, safe and effective

-Integrated pest management (IPM) is a balanced, tactical approach in managing diseases, insects, weeds, and other pests using a wide range of pest control strategies or tactics.
+Integrated pest management (IPM) is a balanced, tactical approach to manage diseases, insects, weeds, and other pests using a wide range of pest control strategies or tactics.
 It involves taking action to anticipate pest outbreaks and to prevent potential damage to crops.
 The goal of this strategy is not eradication but to prevent pests from reaching economically or aesthetically damaging levels with the least risk to the environment.
 IPM programs are very site-specific.
 IPM is based on the identification of pests, accurate measurement of pest populations, assessment of damage levels, and knowledge of available pest management strategies or tactics that enable the grower to make intelligent decisions in controlling pests.

 35 Dauncey Street, Kingscote SA

-08 8553 2476
++61 08 8553 2476